percepio/Tracealyzer-SDK-demos/GCC_MinGW_x86_64/README.md

  own Tracealyzer integration for RTOS kernels, middleware or in-house APIs.

  This demo project is for GNU tools (gcc, make).
-Makefiles are provided for Linux and Windows hosts in the sudfolders Build-Windows and Build-Linux.
+Makefiles are provided for Linux and Windows hosts in the subfolders Build-Windows and Build-Linux.

  ## Getting Tracealyzer
  If you don't have Tracealyzer already, get it from https://percepio.com